Faareh/COMP3005_Assignment4_Question1/README.md

 - addStudent(): Adds a new student record.
 - updateStudentEmail(): Updates the email address for a specified student.
 - deleteStudent(): Deletes the record of a specified student.
+- main(): Connects to the database and runs the functions above.

 # Getting started
 1. Clone repository